 As a member of the Conference of New England Governors and Eastern Canadian Premiers, Massachusetts committed in 1998 to a 50 percent reduction in regional SO2 emissions by 2010 and a regional NOx emissions reduction of between 20 percent and 30 percent by 2007 (which was achieved).
 To achieve these goals, Massachusetts has required further reductions in SO2 and NOx (and in some cases mercury and carbon dioxide) from power plants and other large sources.

 To track the effectiveness of these nationwide and regional efforts, Massachusetts hosts two precipitation monitoring sites for the National Atmospheric Deposition Program (NADP).
 Located in Ware and Truro, these monitoring stations measure the acidity of rain and snow.
-These sites are shown on NADP's Massachusetts map.

 Further, the Department of Environmental Protection (MassDEP) provides funding for the Acid Rain Monitoring Project led by the Water Resources Research Center at the University of Massachusetts Amherst.